 Winemakers traditionally harvest grapes in October, so why not just eat them fresh, too?
 Pop them as a snack or roast them in the oven for an intensified flavor.
 Paired with cheese, they’re sure to be a treat.

-Brussels sprouts may have had a bad rap when you were a kid, but as an adult, it’s easier to appreciate the nutrients, taste, and affordability of the vegetables.
+Brussels sprouts may have had a bad rap when you were a kid, but as an adult, it’s easier to appreciate the nutrients, taste, and affordability of the vegetable.
 Purchase a stalk of brussels sprouts in October and trim them off for peak freshness.
 Roast them or incorporate them into a salad, you might disgust your 8-year-old self, but your current health will thank you.

 Cauliflower is a jack-of-all-trades kind of October veggie.
 It can be used as a substitute for a number of less-healthy ingredients.
 Roast it, rice it, or make it into a pizza crust—with cauliflower, you can do just about anything.